The Hispanic community is one of the fastest growing communities in America this decade.

 Bethlehem is a city in Lehigh and Northampton counties in the Lehigh Valley region of the eastern portion of the U.S. state of Pennsylvania.
 As of the 2010 census, the city had a total population of 74,982, making it the seventh largest city in Pennsylvania, after Philadelphia, Pittsburgh, Pennsylvania, Allentown, Erie, Reading, and Scranton.
 Of this, 55,639 were in Northampton County, and 19,343 were in Lehigh County.

-There You Have It – Hispanic Populations Across Pennsylvania
+There You Have It – Hispanic or Latino Populations Across Pennsylvania

-If you’re looking for a breakdown of Hispanic populations across Pennsylvania according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Pennsylvania according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Pennsylvania:
+If you’re curious enough, here are the least Hispanic or Latino places in Pennsylvania:

 - Sharon Hill